TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Then.rst

 f:then
 ======

-This ViewHelper is explained as part of f:if, as it can only be used in that context.
+This ViewHelper is explained as part of `f:if`, as it can only be used in that context.

 Properties
 ----------